SwapnilBudd/PowerCo/README.md

 # PowerCo
-About: PowerCo is a major gas and electricity utility that supplies to small and medium-sized enterprises.
+PowerCo is a major gas and electricity utility that supplies to small and medium-sized enterprises.
 PowerCo are concerned about their customers leaving for better offers from other energy providers